 Gatsby would have worn a well-fitting (not baggy) medium brown, grey, or light blue suit.
-Suits were always buttoned up high in the 20s, so pick a jacket with 4-6 buttons, ideally with peak or notch lapels.
+Suits were always buttoned up high in 1920s fashion for men, so pick a jacket with 4-6 buttons, ideally with peak or notch lapels.

 Gatsby would have always taken great care to ensure that his vest and trousers matched.
 Not all had the money to own a matching suit, but as a very rich man, Gatsby would have.
 The vest should be single or double-breasted with 6 buttons up the front.

 It’s exceedingly difficult to find men’s pants today that sit as high as those of the 1920s.
 Amazingly, they tended to fit just below the rib cage.
 Your best bet is to find classic fit men’s suit pants or golf pants.
 Although belts were becoming more common, Gatsby would have worn button-on suspenders in the main, so go for them.

 When it comes to the shirt, there’s only one option.
 A French cuff shirt with cuff links is the only way to go.
 For the collar, go pointed or round club.
 White collars were a popular look, as were solid color shirts with matching collars.
 Feel free to go for vertical stripes or subtle checks, too.

 Another big change for men in 1920s fashion for men was a move from sharp, pointy shoes to more roomy designs.
 Instead, Oxfords were made with round or wide box tips to give the toes more room.
 In the second half of the 20s, Oxford designs began to get more creative, incorporating reptile skins like alligator or embossed leather.